lurchmath/lde/docs/phase4-validation.md

    are processed is irrelevant.
  * [ ] Add documentation in that file describing the changes just made.
  * [ ] Extend the unit tests for the LDE module to verify that this works as described.
-That is, create some `OutputStructure` subclasses that have `validate` routines, and some `InputStructure` subclasses whose `interpret` routines produce instances of those classes that know how to validate themselves.
+That is, create some `OutputStep` subclasses and some `InputStructure` subclasses whose `interpret` routines produce instances of those classes.
 Verify that validation actually does take place.
  * [ ] Add documentation in that test file describing the changes just made.
  * [ ] Once the unit tests pass, build everything and commit.

 ## Feedback messages

- * [ ] Add a function to the LDE module that can be called whenever the feedback on an `OutputStructure` in the Output Tree changes, and the function will send a message (to any listening client) containing this
-   data: the ID of the origin of the node whose feedback changed, and the new feedback data.
+ * [ ] Add a function to the LDE module that can be called whenever an attribute of an `OutputStructure` in the Output Tree changes, and the function will send a message (to any listening client) containing the ID of the origin of the node whose attribute changed, and the key-value pair of the changed attribute.
  * [ ] Update the documentation in that file to describe the changes just made.
  * [ ] Extend the unit tests for the LDE module to verify that this works as described.
-First, simply, just change the feedback of some nodes in the Output Tree and verify that messages are sent by the LDE to that effect.
+First, simply, just change an attribute of some nodes in the Output Tree and verify that messages are sent by the LDE to that effect.
 Then extend the tests that go from API calls to validation results to ensure that the entire process works, from API calls that add